 It depends on how well the peonies are planted, how quickly the bush will take root, and how long it will delight you with lush flowering.
 If you are unable to inspect the delenki during the purchase (in stores, they are usually packed in tight bags), be sure to do it at home.
 Before you plant peonies in the country, you need to make sure that the acquired rhizomes are healthy, otherwise you risk infecting the entire garden.
 Also, before planting peonies, you need to check the usefulness of delenok, so as not to wait in vain for seedlings from obviously unsuitable planting material.

-Before you decide where to plant the peonies, you need to remember - at the time of flowering, these plants overshadow all other flowers, so this luxury should be planted where the bushes will be visible from different points of the garden.
-Also a landing place peonies must be selected given the prospect of a long stay peony.
-It can be decades.
-Unfortunately, flower growers often do not think about it.
+Before deciding where to plant peonies, we must remember - at the time of flowering, these plants overshadow all other flowers, so this luxury must be planted where bushes will be visible from different points of the garden.
+In addition, a place for planting peonies should be chosen taking into account the prospects for a long-term residence of a peony.
+It could be decades.
+Unfortunately, gardeners often do not think about this.

 Where it is better to plant peonies on the site: the choice of landing site